Anning, A., & Ring, K., (2004). Making sense of children’s drawings. Open University Press.

 Muddyfaces have produced a free guide to to help increase the understanding and confidence of practitioners aiming to develop mud play and mud kitchens with groups.

-The Department for Education has the cards provided under the 2008 EYFS available for download which still contains some useful information, and you can access the current (May 2008) version of the EYFS here.
+The Department for Education has the cards provided under the 2008 EYFS available for download which still contains some useful information, and you can access the May 2008 version of the EYFS here.

 Gussin Paley, V. (2005) A Child’s Wok, The Importance of Fantasy Play, University of Chicago Press.